jcoliz/LogoSlideMaker/README.md

 Logo Slide Maker is a Windows Desktop application to build, preview, and generate PowerPoint presentations containing logos with text.
 It can also be run from a terminal window.

+## Installing

+Head over to the [Releases](https://github.com/jcoliz/LogoSlideMaker/releases) section to download the latest MSIX for your architecture.
+Before installing it the first time, you'll need to download and trust the matching certificate file (.cer).
+In the future, the app will be available in the Microsoft Store.

 ## Getting Started

 Here's the basic getting started guide: